SciCompKL/MeDiPack/doc/mpiFunctions_layout.md

   child of: function
   attributes:             name -> The name of the argument.
                           type -> The type of the argument.
               [optional] const -> If defined indicates that the argument is constant.
+If set to opt the constant modifier is generated as optional.

 element: message
   -> Special handling for message arguments.
 They are directly stored in the buffers. child of: function
   attributes:             name -> The name of the argument.
                           type -> The type of the argument.
               [optional] const -> If defined indicates that the argument is constant.
+If set to opt the constant modifier is generated as optional.

 element: status
   -> Special handling such that it is not stored and created for the reverse calls.